dvanderbeek/ledger/README.md

 To Do
 -----

-[ ] Need a way to get the sum of product balances for multiple accounts by product_uuid at a point in time

 [ ] 500k 60 month loans would create ~1.8B Book Interest rows - probably need to shard the database

 Client